Goresbridge: Gore's Bridge

-This mid eighteenth-century elegantly-composed landmark was built using unrefined Carlow granite.
+This mid-eighteenth-century elegantly-composed landmark was built using unrefined Carlow granite.
 It represents an important element of civil engineering and transport heritage and formed a vital link between the two counties.

 Battle of Goresbridge

 The Battle of Goresbridge occurred during the Irish Rebellion on 23 June 1798 at Gore's Bridge.
-During the Wexford Rebellion, and just days Battle of Vinegar Hill, Wexford insurgents attempted to use the Gore's Bridge.
+During the Wexford Rebellion, and just days after the Battle of Vinegar Hill, Wexford insurgents attempted to use the Gore's Bridge.

 The locally stationed Wexford Militia were defeated, they lost their cavalry, twenty eight soldiers were captured, and the rest fled to Kilkenny.
 There is a carved granite memorial adjacent to the bridge.